Simon Banks, Accountable Officer

 He has completed the NHS Leadership Centre and Kings Fund Executive Director Development Programme: undertaken applied study tours to Berkeley and Harvard Universities; and visited Melbourne Australia to compare health services in the Victoria State.

-Lorna commenced her NHS career 28 years ago whilst training as a Nurse at Walton and Fazakerley Hospitals.
+Lorna commenced her NHS career 33 years ago training as a Nurse at Walton and Fazakerley Hospitals.
 Lorna then went on to various other roles within the voluntary sector and NHS within general management, acute hospital trusts, primary care trust and now NHS Wirral Clinical Commissioning Group.

-Lorna’s previous roles have included Assistant Director of Service Development, Lead Nurse and other performance related roles.
+Lorna’s previous roles have included Clinical Management, Lead Cancer Nurse and Assistant Director of Service Development, and other clinical and quality related roles.

-Lorna’s current role at the CCG is Director of Quality & Patient Safety and this involves monitoring the quality of services that are commissioned by the CCG against agreed standards, responsibility as Executive Lead for Safeguarding Children and Vulnerable Adults and is also the lead for infection, prevention and control.
+Lorna’s current role at the CCG is Director of Quality & Patient Safety and this involves monitoring the quality of services that are commissioned by the CCG against agreed standards, responsibility as Executive Lead for Safeguarding Children and Vulnerable Adults.

-Paul has worked in the NHS since 1993 in variety of roles, including management positions in Business Development, Primary Care Contacting, Commissioning and clinical services provision.
+Paul has worked in the NHS since 1993 in a variety of roles, including management positions in Business Development, Primary Care Contracting, Commissioning and clinical service provision.
 He holds an Honours degree, post graduate qualifications in Health Economics and a Masters in Business Administration.

-As Director of Commissioning her current responsibilities include leading on the development of the strategic plan of the Clinical Commissioning Group by reviewing the needs of the people of Wirral and by working with partners to deliver the health services to meet these needs.
+Nesta was appointed as Director of Commissioning in July 2015.
+Her current responsibilities include leading on the development of the strategic and operational plan of the Clinical Commissioning Group by reviewing the needs of the people of Wirral and by working with partners to deliver the health services to meet these needs.
 She is involved in the planning, delivery, agreement and monitoring of the majority of the health services and their outcomes received by the population of the Wirral.
+She is committed to working with patients, carers, member practices and partner organisations to improve patients’ experience and outcomes of health care and to ensure that services are effective for patients.

-Julie Webster has been the acting Director for Health and Wellbeing for Wirral Council since August 2017.
+Julie has been the acting Director for Health and Wellbeing for Wirral Council since August 2017.

 She is responsible for monitoring and improving the health status of local people, advising on strategies to reduce inequalities, identifying health needs, developing programmes to reduce risk and the provision of public health evidence and expertise to support commissioning of services.